Ambisonics in Wwise: Overview

 Encoding of mono sources into an ambisonics bed may be used for aesthetic reasons.
 The default panning algorithm of 3D sounds implemented in Wwise is based on the ubiquitous VBAP algorithm, which maximizes sound accuracy with constant overall energy, at the expense of variability of the energy spread.
 That is, the energy spread is minimal when the virtual source is aligned with a loudspeaker and is maximal when it is exactly in the middle of a loudspeaker arc (for a 2D config such as 7.1) or triangle (for a 3D config such as 7.1.4).
-Ambisonics, on the other hand, has a constant energy spread regardless of the source direction and loudspeaker layout.
+Ambisonics, in contrast, has a constant energy spread regardless of the source direction and loudspeaker layout.
 Its spread is inversely proportional to the order.
 First order ambisonics is therefore very blurry.
-Since ambisonics submixes are decoded automatically to the standard configuration of their parent bus (such as 5.1 or 7.1.4), using the all-around ambisonics decoding technique, all-round ambisonics _panning_ may be implemented in Wwise by routing 3D sounds to an ambisonics bus and then routing this bus to a parent bus that has a standard config.
+Since ambisonics submixes are decoded automatically to the standard configuration of their parent bus (such as 5.1 or 7.1.4), using the all-around ambisonics decoding technique, all-round ambisonics panning may be implemented in Wwise by routing 3D sounds to an ambisonics bus and then routing this bus to a parent bus that has a standard configuration.

 Ambisonics as sound fields